 Types of Epilepsy

-- Idiopathic Epilepsy: The vet will use tests to rule out possible causes and if there is no identifiable cause, then the epilepsy will be categorized as idiopathic epilepsy.
-This types of epilepsy stems from a combination of genetic and environmental factors and it commonly affects young to middle-aged dogs.
+- Idiopathic Epilepsy: The vet will use tests to rule out possible causes and if there is no identifiable cause, then epilepsy will be categorized as idiopathic epilepsy.
+This type of epilepsy stem from a combination of genetic and environmental factors and it commonly affects young to middle-aged dogs.

 Reactive seizures are not technically epilepsies aren’t caused by a brain abnormality.
 Instead, they are linked to metabolic issues, such as low blood sugar, kidney failure, or liver failure, or certain stimuli.

 There is no cure for epilepsy, but it can be managed to improve the quality of life for animals.
 The veterinarian can prescribe anticonvulsant drugs to reduce the frequency of seizures.
 Common medications for animals with epilepsy include phenobarbital, potassium bromide, levetiracetam, and rufinamide.
 These medications do have side effects, so check with your veterinarian if they are suitable for your pet.

 The seizures that characterize epilepsy can be described as either generalized or focal.
 Generalized seizures affect both sides of the brain and body, resulting in involuntary muscle movements, impaired senses, salivation, or incontinence.
 Focal seizures, on the other hand, can be traced to a specific part of the brain, thus only affecting a specific part of the body.
 This types of seizure is typically displayed by facial twitches, paddling of limbs, behavioral changes, pupil dilation, or vomiting.

 Epilepsy in Mission Viejo is a medical condition that causes the abnormal emission of electrical impulses across your pet’s neurological system, affecting their behavior and overall health.
 This condition is more generally characterized by sudden and chronic seizures, though there are many other symptoms associated with Epilepsy.